r00t-3xp10it/trojanizer/README.md

     To activate the Presetup funtion: [ settings -> PRE_SETUP=ON ]

    **'This tool will not build real trojans, but from target perpective it will behave like one'**.<br />
-   (execute the payload in background, while the legit application also executes).
+   (execute the payload in background, while the legit application also executes in foreground).

 <br /><br />